great-expectations/great_expectations/docs/tutorials/getting_started/connect_to_data.md

 : data
 ````

-This will now **open up a new Jupyter Notebook** to complete the Datasource configuration.
+This will now **open up a new Jupyter notebook** to complete the Datasource configuration.

 ### The ```datasource new``` notebook

-The Jupyter Notebook contains some boilerplate code to configure your new Datasource.
+The Jupyter notebook contains some boilerplate code to configure your new Datasource.
 You can run the entire notebook as-is, but we recommend changing at least the Datasource name to something more specific.

 Edit the second code cell as follows: